J.C. Lore III

 Biography

-Professor Lore serves on several committees and boards, including the New Jersey Supreme Court Civil Practice Committee and the New Jersey Supreme Court Rules of Evidence Committee.
-He is an expert on issues of children’s rights, juvenile law, and trial advocacy and has been a frequent contributor to various media outlets throughout the country.
+Professor Lore serves on the New Jersey Supreme Court Civil Practice Committee and the New Jersey Supreme Court Rules of Evidence Committee.
+A frequent commentator on criminal justice, trial advocacy, and evidence issues, he has appeared in and been quoted by media outlets throughout the United States.

 Publications